 Cat litter box training

 How to litter train a cat is, fortunately, an easy task.
 In fact, it’s easier than potty training a toddler.

 Cats have a natural urge to bury their waste, so it’s just a matter of showing your cat to the box.
-Still, there are some important differences between litter training a kitten and an older cat.
+Still, there are some important differences between litter training a kitten and a senior cat.
 Here are some rundowns and tips for each.

 How to litter train a kitten

 Litter training kittens is easy as many learn early on from their mama cat, so they’re already familiar with the process.
 But, if your new fur baby needs help, here are some quick tips:

 - Before your new kitty arrives, make sure the litter box is ready.
 Find a spot where it’s accessible for them and not an annoyance for you.
 Avoid changing its location later on as this can confuse them.